ca1umac/conjure-oxide/README.md

 # Oxidelings

+## Getting Started
+There are 6 challenges.
+Switch to each branch in turn (e.g. 1-CLI), and read the instructions for that challenge in the `~INSTRUCTIONS` folder.

 This is a shortterm project for me to gain experience with oxide from e2e.
 The goal is to take something that works, break it, and make it a task to fix it.